kyleconroy/ssf/README.md

 [StatsD](https://github.com/etsy/statsd) is great.
 Please use it!

-But if, like me, you are eager for a protocol that has more features, this might be for you.

 It's also, however, a bit of a fractured standard.
 Many implementations have extended it.
 Here we attempt to capture many of the extensions as well as include a few novel, new ideas.

+If, like me, you are eager for a protocol that has more features, this might be for you.

 ## Why JSON?